 While on a conference call with a client who spent the majority of the time figuring out an easy content management system who dropped the following phrase numerous times, “Okay.
 Hold on just a second …5 minutes of silence… Ohhhhhhhhhhh.
 That is easy!”
 I was left with time to ponder important Art Director decisions.
 Decisions like who the hottest bitches of 2008 are.
 According to Maxim, it is Sports Illustrated Swimsuit cover model Marissa Miller.
 Well played, Maxim.
 I do, however, have to take exception with your placement of Britney at 19.
 Seriously?
 19?
 FHM gave the hot chick medal of honor to Megan Fox.
-Even though Jake is gay and has no love for her, she is slutty delicious and I look forward to seeing her rack in more overly-hyped, big budgeted, acting-anemic Michael Bay joints.
+Even though Jake has no love for her, she is slutty delicious and I look forward to seeing her rack in more overly-hyped, big budgeted, acting-anemic Michael Bay joints.
 Then there are the lesbians.
 Apparently they are all about Tina Fey.
 Look, I get it.
 She is smart, cute, has that trashy librarian vibe and is funny on 30 Rock.
 But number 1?
 You disappoint me, lesbians.
 Her face scar alone should drop her out of the top ten (strictly from a comparison standpoint).
 Lastly, I take extreme exception with Gwen Stefani not being mentioned on any of these lists (and I know from personal experience that the lesbians love Gwen Stefani).
 Please review this Maxim, FHM and lesbians.
 That is all.

 - The comics deal that put Mile High Comics and Charles Rozanski on the map.